lightdash dbt run -s my_model

 file per model (these are the files where all of our models’ business logic sits).yml

-file per model (these are the files where all of your Tables’ configuration sits)But, in my dbt project, I have a single schema.yml file.
-Not one for each model.
-Will that still work?
+file per model (these are the files where all of your Tables’ configuration sits)schema.yml

 details for all of their models in a single YAML file at the directory level, and that’s totally fine - it will still work with Lightdash.